yudintsevegor/FoPSchedule/readme.md

 # Using the applifiaction with web-connection.
 [Click it](https://fopshedule.herokuapp.com).
 For deployment, i used https://heroku.com with [ClearDB](https://www.cleardb.com).
-Applification have a little restriction: it doesnt work with IPhone...

 # Essential Requirements.
 * google-account